AI-and-Blockchain/S23_VolGuard/README.md

 ## System Vision

-THe vision behind VolGuard is to create an easy-to-use predictive market making system that users can deploy and self-host in a completely decentralized mannner, allowing many different users to participate, modify, or create new methods for reducing volatility in DeFi markets.
+The vision behind VolGuard is to create an easy-to-use predictive market making system that users can deploy and self-host in a completely decentralized mannner, allowing many different users to participate, modify, or create new methods for reducing volatility in DeFi markets.